IAnalyzeGenomes/CallVars/README.md

 	2] CallVars/Reports/A_Somatic.txt containing a filtered list of somatic variants.
 	3] CallVars/Reports/A_Germline_All.vcf containing a full list of germline variants.
 	4] CallVars/Reports/A_Somatic_All.vcf containing a full list of somatic variants.
+	5] CallVars/BQSR/A_PerBaseCov.txt containing coverage for each base.
+	6] CallVars/BQSR/A_PerBaseCov_LessThan20.txt containing bases for which coverage is less than 20.
+	7] CallVars/Reports/A_samtools.vcf containing a full list variants from samtools mpileup.

 CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.